-The changes to the festival aren’t too crazy.
-There will be more local vendors, a wider variety of rock music, and some artsy additions like the Spoken Word tent on Friday night.
-Expanding the festival to include more than just heavy rock has been in the works for a while.
+The festival will host local vendors, a wide variety of rock music, and some artsy additions like the Spoken Word tent on Friday night.
+Expanding the festival to include more than just heavy rock was a core goal.

 “Foo Fighters, System of a Down, Prodigy, Joan Jett, these are acts that we’ve been after for years and years and to have them all commit to this one same weekend, to have the book end of System of a Down… I mean, if Mapfre Stadium had a roof, they would tear it off.”